logan-campbell27/personal-website/README.md

 * Visual Studio - Used to develop website pages
 * Bootstrap - Will be used to support more styles and increase cosmetic functionality of website
 * jQuery - Will be used to increase functionaly across pages
+* Draw.IO -  Used to develop sitemap and wireframe for planning